jakubfijalkowski/codinginfinity.me/posts/2015-05-10-localization_of_a_wpf_app_the_simple_approach.md

 <Button Content="{ns:Loc ButtonText}" />
 ```

 And this should suffice.
 How to achieve this?
-Use bindings!
+Use good old `.resx` files and bindings!

 As we all know, WPF bindings support automatic updates (with `INotifyPropertyChanged`) and are able to attach themselves to any property, indexer or even properties in nested objects.
 This features can be abused a little in order to serve our needs.
 We just have to introduce an object which will expose resources we want to use and set it to as [the Source property].
 My first idea was to use `dynamic` and [DynamicObject], but this seemed to me as an overkill.
 Fortunately, we may just abuse the indexers. ;)